-Bolts and other types of connectors in structures undergo forces as the structures are loaded and unloaded.
-One of the forces that affect bolts is shear stress.
+Loading and unloading structures applies force to bolts and other types of connectors.
+Shear stress is one of the forces that affect bolts.
 When a bolt connects two or more parts, each of the parts can impart separate forces on the bolt, often in different directions.
-The result of these opposing forces on the bolt is shear stress at the plane through the bolt between the two connected components.
-If the shear stresses in the bolt are too high, the bolt can break.
-An extreme example of shear is the use of bolt cutters on a bolt.
+The result is shear stress at the plane through the bolt between the two connected components.
+If the shear stress in the bolt is too high, the bolt can break.
+An extreme example of shear stress is the use of bolt cutters on a bolt.
 The two blades of the cutters impart opposite forces on a single plane of the bolt, resulting in a cut bolt.
 Determining the shear stress in a bolt is a straightforward calculation using only a few inputs.

-Use the ruler or digital calipers to measure the thickness of each part of the bolted assembly.
+Use a ruler or digital calipers to measure the thickness of each part of the bolted assembly.
 Label each thickness t1, t2, t3, and so on.

 Calculate the shear stress using the formula F ÷ (d x (t1+t2)) if the bolt connects two plates where each plate is subjected to a force (F) in opposite directions.
 This load case is called single shear.
 For example, if two plates each 1 inch thick are connected by a bolt with a diameter (d) of 1 inch, and each plate is subjected to a force of 100 lb, shear stress is 100 lb ÷ (1 inch x (1 inch + 1 inch)), or 50 psi.